DMacMakes/dmdocs/content/en/torrens/ise102/week3/index.md

 Right now we have a very simple test to end our game: `playerGuess == secretNumber`.
 To make our game more interesting, we decide to limit the player to 3 guesses.

 ### Exercise 2: Enter guessy_number_limit

+1. Navigate to the "my repls" area on Replit.
+It's accessible from the top left "burger" nav menu (three horizontal lines) or you can try visiting <https://replit.com/repls> while logged in.
+2. In the list of repls you should see your 'guessy_number_help' project; click the three dots nav (far right) and choose *fork*.
+3. Name the duplicated project 'guessy_number_limt'.
+4. Modify the code in `main.cpp` to limit the player to 3 guesses (and no tips).

 {{< imgcard code_guessy_limit_blanks Link "code_guessy_limit_blanks.png">}}
 Limiting the players to 3 games sets a new standard in high stakes gaming.